Türgesh: Kül-chor

 Following his defeat Suluk was murdered by his relative Kül-chor.
-Immediately, the Turgesh Khagante was plunged into a civil war between the Black (Kara) and Yellow (Sary) factions.
+Immediately, the Turgesh Khaganate was plunged into a civil war between the Black (Kara) and Yellow (Sary) factions.
 Kül-chor of the Sary Turgesh vanquished his rival Tumoche of the Kara Turgesh.
 In 740 Kül-chor submitted to the Tang dynasty but rebelled anyway when he killed the Turgesh puppet sent by the Tang court in 742.
 He was then captured and executed by the Tang in 744.
 The last Turgesh ruler declared himself a vassal of the recently established Uyghur Khaganate.
 In 766 the Karluks conquered Zhetysu and ended the Turgesh Khaganate.